 Family screening can help find patients earlier in their disease course.

-A Sanofi Genzyme Patient Education Liaison can help patients create their Medical Family Tree.
+A Sanofi Patient Education Liaison can help patients create their Medical Family Tree.
 The liaison can also help patients better understand the testing, genetic counseling, and disease management options available for them and their families.